eversdyk/code-challenges/pandas_challenge/README.md

 2) Now that you have the data in a dataframe, extract lists of GRANTOR and GRANTEES (which are persons names) for each document.
 Each document is identified by a unique number labeled INST.NUM.

-3) Recombine the names into this format LNAME, FNAME MNAME.
+3) Recombine the names into this format LNAME, FNAME MNAME TITLE.

 Example output is provided in the file **expected_output.json**.
 This file will be used to check your output.